DMX to be mourned during memorial service at Barclays Center

-NEW YORK (AP) — Rapper DMX will be mourned at a memorial with family and close friends at the Barclays Center in New York.
+NEW YORK CITY, N.Y.
+(AP) — Rapper DMX will be mourned at a memorial with family and close friends at the Barclays Center in New York.

 The memorial will be held for him at the arena in Brooklyn on Saturday at 4 p.m.
 EST. The event will be closed to the public and restricted to only close friends and family due to pandemic conditions.

 Organizers said in a statement they will follow New York COVID-19 testing guidelines and protocols.
-The statement said that New York State limits indoor arenas to 10% capacity.
+The statement said that New York State limits indoor arenas to 10 percent capacity.

 The ceremony will be livestreamed on DMX’s YouTube channel.